scikit-beam/scikit-beam/doc/development/workflow/git_edit_workflow_examples.rst

 :orphan:

 .. include:: links.inc
-.. _astropy-fix-example:
+.. _scikit-beam-fix-example:

 ==============================================
-Contributing code to Astropy, a worked example
+Contributing code to Scikit-beam, a worked example
 ==============================================

-This example is based on fixing `Issue 1761`_ from the list of `Astropy issues on GitHub <https://github.com/astropy/astropy/issues>`_.
+This example is based on fixing `Issue 1761`_ from the list of `Scikit-beam issues on GitHub <https://github.com/scikit-beam/scikit-beam/issues>`_.
 It resulted in `pull request 1917`_.

 The issue title was "len() does not work for coordinates" with description